 The Banking Association of South Africa confirmed that their banks do not automatically restrict such bank accounts as a result of expired asylum or refugee documentation.

 Asylum seeker permits or refugee status which expired during lockdown (from 15 March 2020 onwards) are considered to have been extended up to, and including, 30 June 2021 (see “Documentation” below).
 If you are having difficulty accessing your bank account because your asylum seeker permit or refugee status expired during lockdown, you should print out these Department of Home Affairs’ Directions and take this to the bank, along with your document.

 If you have further questions about this, you can contact our Advocacy Programme.
 To do so, please call 0782603536 or send us a please-call.
 This is operational between 9am and 4pm, Monday to Friday.

-Our offices are closed due to the lock-down – but we are still online!
-Programmes are in direct contact with clients, but if you have a question for a specific programme, click here to find out who you can contact.
+Due to Covid-19, our offices are closed – but we are still running many of our services online!
+If you have a question for a specific programme, click here to find out how you can contact us at this time.

 Documentation / Home Affairs